pecheylauren02/mp2-supervillain-personality-quiz/README.md

 - Entertaining users by linking their personalities to fictional, quirky supervillain characters
 - Ensuring the questions and options are clear, and the quiz is simple to navigate

-REMOVE THIS OR PUT ELSEWHERE
-- It provides the user with thought-provoking questions and scenarios, with a selection of four answer choices.
-- Users can only select one of the four options, and after completing all ten questions, will be matched with a supervillain based on their total score.
-- The website was designed to be easy to navigate and eye-catching, to provide the users with an interactive, exciting quiz to teach them more about themselves and what they would do in certain situations.
-- Users can also sign up with their name, email/username and password, and later login with the same details should they choose to revisit the website.

 #### Target Audience

 - This quiz is designed for users of any background or age, but will most likely gain more interest from fans of Disney, Marvel, or DC superheroes and supervillains.